Important Legal Disclaimer

 Look for water damage - Check ceilings for stains.
 Look for mould in bathrooms and under sinks.

-Document existing damage - Photograph scratches, marks, and wear before moving in.
+Record damage - Take photos of scratches, marks, and wear before moving in.

 Test smoke alarms - Press the test button.
-Working alarms are legally required.
+Working alarms are required by law.

 Check appliances - Test the stove, oven, and any included appliances.

-This property check ensures your items will fit and function properly.
-An inspection done before signing prevents disputes later.
+This check makes sure your items will fit and work.
+Do this before signing to stop fights later.

 Apartment Credit Check Considerations for Your Apartment Checklist for First Apartment